PROFILE

 National Union for Democracy and Progress (UNDP),

-New Generation for the Republic (NGR), Our
+New Generation for the Republic (NGR), National

 Democracy (RND), Rally for Progress and Renewal